Yushi5058/Yushi5058/README.md

 ___
 # ABOUT ME

 Hi, I'm Yushi, a self-taught front-end developer who's passionate about coding.
-After almost a year of self-study, I have developed a keen interest in DevOps and I am currently expanding my knowledge in this area.
+After almost a year of self-study, I have developed a keen interest in Programming and I am currently expanding my knowledge in this area.
 I am excited to combine my academic coursework with practical skills to excel in the field.
 Let's build the future together!

 # ACTIVITY